redgeneLauren/HTMLcourse-sample/Content/Using Tables/UsingTables.questions.md

 - It is used to group the body content in an HTML table.

+- It contains the table data per column cell of the HTML table.

-/// type=SS, answer=[3]
+/// type=SS, answer=[2]

 What is `<tfooter>` element?

-- It creates the header per column in the table.
+- It creates the table header of the HTML table.

-- It contains the table data per cell of the column.

 - It is used to group footer content in an HTML table.

 - It is used to group header content in an  HTML table.

 - It is used to group the body content in an HTML table.

+- It contains the table data per column cell of the HTML table.

 /// type=SS, answer=[2]

-Which of the following show how `table row` are written in an `HTML table`?
+Which of the following is used to create a `table row` in an `HTML table`? `

 - `<td>`